Little Water Cay

 It’s fun and easy to visit North Caicos and Middle Caicos or Grand Turk for a day.
 Simply reserve your ferry or flight, book a rental car, and decide which sights you want to explore.

-North Caicos and Middle Caicos is generally our top choice for a day trip for several reasons: the ferry ride is short and easy to catch, both islands are connected by a road causeway, there are several car rental companies to choose from, and there’s a wide selection of beaches and attractions across the two islands.
+North Caicos and Middle Caicos are generally the top choice for a day trip for several reasons: the ferry ride is short and easy to catch, both islands are connected by a road causeway, there are several car rental companies to choose from, and there’s a wide selection of beaches and attractions across the two islands.

 If the weather isn't great and you’re visiting a less-populated island solely for its beaches, consider postponing your trip until weather conditions improve.